NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Abstract

 \section{Abstract}

-Cloth simulation is an extensively studied problem, with a plethora of solutions available in computer graphics literature.
-Existing cloth simulators produce realistic cloth deformations that obey different types of boundary conditions.
-Nevertheless, their operational principle remains limited in several ways: They operate on explicit surface representations with a fixed spatial resolution, perform a series of discretised updates (which bounds their temporal resolution), and require comparably large amounts of storage.
-Moreover, back-propagating gradients through the existing solvers is often not straightforward, which poses additional challenges when integrating them into modern neural architectures.
-In response to the limitations mentioned above, this paper takes a fundamentally different perspective on physically-plausible cloth simulation and re-thinks this long-standing problem: We propose NeuralClothSim, \textit{i.e.,} a new cloth simulation approach using thin shells, in which surface evolution is encoded in neural network weights.
-Our memory-efficient and differentiable solver operates on a new continuous coordinate-based representation of dynamic surfaces, \textit{i.e.,} neural deformation fields (NDFs); it supervises NDF evolution with the rules of the non-linear Kirchhoff-Love shell theory.
-NDFs are adaptive in the sense that they 1) allocate their capacity to the deformation details as the latter arise during the cloth evolution and 2) allow surface state queries at arbitrary spatial and temporal resolutions without retraining.
-We show how to train our NeuralClothSim solver while imposing hard boundary conditions and demonstrate multiple applications, such as material interpolation and simulation editing.
-The experimental results highlight the effectiveness of our formulation and its potential impact\footnote{\url{https://4dqv.mpi-inf.mpg.de/NeuralClothSim/}}.
+Despite existing 3D cloth simulators producing realistic results, they predominantly operate on discrete surface representations (\eg,~points and meshes) with a fixed spatial resolution, which often leads to large memory consumption and resolution-dependent simulations.
+Moreover, back-propagating gradients through the existing solvers is difficult, and they hence cannot be easily integrated into modern neural architectures.
+In response, this paper re-thinks physically accurate cloth simulation: We propose NeuralClothSim, \textit{i.e.,} a new quasistatic cloth simulator using thin shells, in which surface deformation is encoded in neural network weights in the form of a neural field.
+Our memory-efficient solver operates on a new continuous coordinate-based surface representation called neural deformation fields (NDFs); it supervises NDF equilibria with the laws of the non-linear Kirchhoff-Love shell theory with a non-linear anisotropic material model.
+NDFs are adaptive: They 1) allocate their capacity to the deformation details and 2) allow surface state queries at arbitrary spatial resolutions without re-training.
+We show how to train NeuralClothSim while imposing hard boundary conditions and demonstrate multiple applications, such as material interpolation and simulation editing.
+The experimental results highlight the effectiveness of our continuous neural formulation.
+See our project page: \url{https://4dqv.mpi-inf.mpg.de/NeuralClothSim/}.